MaibornWolff/SecObserve/docs/getting_started/data_model.md

 #### License Component

 A `License Component` is a library or package used in a product that is licensed under a specific license and has an evaluation of the license according to a license policy.

+#### License Component Evidence

+`License Component Evidences` are extracts from the scan reports showing the basis on which the license component was created.

 #### License Policy